AlienMajik/pwnagotchi_plugins/README.md

     - **WPA2:** +5 points
     - **WEP/WPA:** +2 points
     - **Open/Unknown:** +1 point
+    - Stars (GTA-Style) with Tiered Symbols:
+    Every 1000 handshakes grants one additional star, up to a maximum of 5 stars.
+    0–4,999 handshakes: Stars appear as ★.
+    5,000–9,999 handshakes: Stars appear as ♦.
+    10,000+ handshakes: Stars appear as ♣.

-    - **Stars (GTA-Style):** Every 1000 handshakes grants you an additional star, up to 5 total.
-This gives you a fun, visible progression metric.
-The plugin even counts existing handshakes in `/root/handshakes` so you don’t start from zero!
+This provides a fun, evolving visual progression as your handshake count climbs.
+The plugin also counts existing handshakes in /root/handshakes, so you never start from zero!

 All stats (age, strength, network points, and handshake count) are persisted in `/root/age_strength.json`, ensuring that your Pwnagotchi remembers these values across reboots.
 Every points increment is also logged in `/root/network_points.log` for easy review.